For Dianna, every day is National Cat Day.

 Speaking of sending stress packing, these easy tips can work wonders even if you’re not a cat person.

 According to a University of Minnesota study, cat owners are nearly a third less likely to die of heart attacks than non-cat-owners.
-Other studies have found that owning a cat relieves depression and reduces blood pressure, which can lower the risk of heart attacks.
+Other studies have found that owning a cat relieves A Guy’s Guide to Mental Health and reduces blood pressure, which can lower the risk of heart attacks.
 Research even suggests that having a cat might improve survival after a heart attack.

 Clearly, the heart-health benefits of cat ownership should give us all paws.
 (LOL, sorry!)